stouffer/EvoGeoModules/manuscript/.plmt/temp.md

 true measure of phylogenetic signal of interactions should depend not only on how they are conserved within the tree of the species establishing them (*e.g.* parasites or pollinators), but also how these interactions at matched to the tree of the species receiving them (*e.g.* hosts or plants).
+This is true whether or not the species complex are coevolving: in fact, neutral interactions can yield perfectly matching co-phylogenies [@pois152wc].
 Consequently, many of the systems that have been described as exhibiting significant phylogenetic structure of interactions ultimately deviate from this last constraint, and this can occur for a variety of factors that stem from how other species evolved and established, lost, or maintained interactions throughout their joint